-UNICEF will monitor the overall implementation of the ESMF for Component 1 & 2 of the Project, as well as the environmental and social performance of its SPs/contractors as part of its overall Project monitoring, as defined in the HACT framework.
+UNICEF will monitor the overall implementation of the ESMF for Component 1 & 2 of the Project, as well as the environmental and social performance of its SPs/contractors as part of its overall Project monitoring, as defined in the Harmonized Approach to Cash Transfers HACT framework.
 The monitoring of project implementation will be done through UNICEF's internal mechanism as well as through TPM.